Angus MacDonald (Liberal Democrat politician): Political career

-MacDonald was elected as a councillor to Highland Council, representing Fort William and Ardnamurchan in the 2022 Highland Council election, with 37.5% of the vote.
+In the 2022 Highland Council election MacDonald was elected as a councillor to Highland Council, representing Fort William and Ardnamurchan for the Liberal Democrats, topping the poll with 37.5% of the vote.

 He had previously been a Conservative Party donor, giving £40,000 to the party when the Scottish Conservatives were under the leadership of Ruth Davidson but also previously gifted the Liberal Democrats £5,000 in 2015.

 MacDonald's seat, Inverness, Skye and West Ross-shire, was the final constituency to declare its results in the 2024 general election due to a discrepancy.
 The result was declared on 6 July.

 Political positions

 MacDonald describes himself as centre-left on social issues and centre-right on economic issues.

 Other activities

-MacDonald has been a patron of the National Trust for Scotland since 2009, serving on the strategic review panel in 2010 under Lord George Reid, before serving as Vice-President for almost a decade.

-It was while running Edinburgh Financial Publishing in Hong Kong in the early 1990s that MacDonald took part in a 100km race along the famous MacLehose Trail.
+In the early-1990s, MacDonald took part in a 100 km race in Hong Kong along the MacLehose Trail.
 Taking this idea he founded the Caledonian Challenge in 1997 with a friend, Alex Blyth, to raise money for Foundation Scotland.
-More than 17,000 people took part in the 52 mile race down the Scottish West Highland Way and together raised over £13 million for Scottish communities.
+More than 17,000 people took part in the 52 mile race down the Scottish West Highland Way and together raised over £13,000,000 for Scottish communities.
 MacDonald competed in the event eight times himself, though never managed to beat the time of his wife, athlete Michie MacDonald.

-In addition to his charitable and business pursuits, MacDonald been involved with various social enterprises and non-profit endeavours to foster Highland traditions, culture and entrepreneurialism in Lochaber, most notably the Highland Cinema, an independent cinema in Fort William which was voted "Cinema of the year under 24 screens" in 2023, and Dragon's Glen, an annual competition inspired by the Dragons Den TV show that awarded £10,000 grants to aspiring local businesses.
+MacDonald has been involved with the Highland Cinema, an independent cinema in Fort William which was voted "Cinema of the year under 24 screens" in 2023, and Dragon's Glen, an annual competition inspired by the Dragons Den TV show that awarded £10,000 grants to aspiring local businesses.

-In 2014, MacDonald was awarded an OBE for services to the Highlands.